 Karina Lickorish Quinn

-Mancharisqa or the Dust Never Settles (Oneworld Publications, forthcoming 2021)
+The Dust Never Settles (Oneworld Publications, forthcoming 2021, UK and Commonwealth)

 'Of Magpies and Mockingwords' in Longitudines (July 2020)